hexojs/site/source/docs/troubleshooting.md

 FATAL Something's wrong.
 Maybe you can find the solution here: http://hexo.io/docs/troubleshooting.html Template render error: (unknown path)
 ```
-It means that there are some unrecognizable words in your file.There are two possibilities One is your new page/post, and the other one is `_config.yml`.
+It means that there are some unrecognizable words in your file, e.g. invisible zero width characters.
+There are two possibilities One is your new page/post, and the other one is `_config.yml`.
 In `_config.yml`, don't forget add whitespace before a list in hash.
 There is the wiki page about [YAML](https://en.wikipedia.org/wiki/YAML).
 The error one:
 ```